Automatic Synthesis of Diverse Weak Supervision Sources for Behavior Analysis: Introduction

 \section{Introduction}

-Machine learning models have enabled the study of large-scale datasets in many behavior analysis domains including neuroscience~\cite{segalin2020mouse,sun2021multi}, autonomous vehicles~\cite{chang2019argoverse}, and sports analytics~\cite{zhan2018generating}.
-While ML provides scalable ways to automatically analyze data, obtaining labeled data for training models can be difficult and costly.
-This cost is especially evident when domain expertise is required for annotation, such as for identifying animal behaviors in behavioral neuroscience~\cite{segalin2020mouse}.
-One way to reduce this annotation cost is weak supervision, which proposes using noisy, task-level heuristic ``labeling functions'' (LFs) to weakly label data.
-Weakly labeled data can then be used in downstream tasks including active learning~\cite{biegel2021active} and self training~\cite{karamanolakis2021self} tasks.
+In recent years, machine learning has enabled the study of large-scale datasets in many behavior analysis domains, such as neuroscience~\cite{segalin2020mouse,sun2021multi}, sports analytics~\cite{zhan2018generating,tuyls2021game}, and motion forecasting~\cite{chang2019argoverse}.
+However, obtaining labeled data to train models can be difficult and costly, especially when domain expertise is required for annotation, such as for many behavior analysis tasks~\cite{segalin2020mouse}.
+One way to reduce annotation cost is through weak supervision, which uses noisy, task-level heuristic ``labeling functions'' (LFs) to weakly label data.
+LFs for a specific task (task-level LFs) are supplied by domain experts, and are applied to obtain a set of weak labels.
+Weakly labeled data can then be used in downstream settings, such as active learning~\cite{biegel2021active} and self-training~\cite{karamanolakis2021self}.

-While weak supervision has worked well in domains including NLP~\cite{ratner2016data,biegel2021active} and medical imaging\cite{dunnmon2019}, it has not been well-explored for behavior analysis.
-For one, the requirement of using task-level LFs prevents more general domain knowledge (e.g. the behavioral features studied in~\cite{eyjolfsdottir2014detecting,segalin2020mouse}) from being used~\cite{ratner_metal}.
-Furthermore, when new tasks emerge, such as when new behaviors are studied, new LFs must be hand-crafted by domain experts, limiting the scalability of traditional LFs~\cite{varma2018snuba}.
-To address these challenges, we study efficient representations of domain knowledge and develop methods that automate weak supervision and reduce annotation bottlenecks in behavior analysis.
+While weak supervision has worked well in a wide range of settings ~\cite{ratner2016data,biegel2021active,dunnmon2019}, it has not been well-explored for behavior analysis tasks.
+For one, the requirement that LFs must provide \textit{labels} and not, for example, \textit{features} prevents more general domain knowledge from being used~\cite{ratner_metal} (e.g. the behavioral features in~\cite{eyjolfsdottir2014detecting,segalin2020mouse}).
+Furthermore, new LFs must be hand-crafted by domain experts for new tasks (such as new behaviors to study), limiting the scalability of manual weak supervision~\cite{varma2018snuba}.
+To address these challenges, we study efficient domain knowledge representations and develop automated weak supervision methods towards reducing annotation bottlenecks in behavior analysis settings.